hypriot/cluster-lab/README.md

 This should reset the node into the original state it had before the start of the Cluster Lab.

-Afterwards we can check if everything is in order to start the Cluster Lab with
+Afterwards we can check if everything is ready for starting the Cluster Lab:

 ```
 $ cluster-lab dependencies